Security engineering begins when security stops being an external review step and becomes part of architectural decision-making.

 Trust boundaries shape architecture from day one

-Security trade-offs are as engineering as latency and cost
+Security trade-offs are engineering decisions

 Most incidents come from fundamentals, not exotic exploits